“I do believe that most anything can happen to a man in his own mind.”

 You know how it is when you are just trying to spend time with a girl you like and then a gypsy turns into a wolf and bites you and then you start turning into a wolf too.
 Then you tell a few people about it and everyone starts telling you to go to an asylum because you have clearly become unhinged, even though you know for sure that you are turning into a wolf and are afraid because of the transformation but also freaked out that no one believes you.

 Larry believes he is turning into a wolf.
-What is most intriguing about this thought pattern is that Larry claims to be ignorant of lycanthropy or wolf folklore upon arrival at Talbot Castle (side note – yes, the dude has a CASTLE).
+Larry claims to be ignorant of lycanthropy or wolf folklore upon arrival at Talbot Castle (I just want to emphasize that he has A CASTLE).
 However, The Wolf Man begins with a page open to a book that briefly explains lycanthropy and alleges that Talbot Castle is a place known to be inhabited by these half-human monsters.
 Perhaps this is just a film explanation to viewers, but perhaps Larry had the book and was reading this before his excursion to the castle.
 Thus, it is possible that the seed of thoughts about werewolves was planted before Larry even arrived.